 Problem: Getting “Get-SPOSite: The managed path sites/URL is not a managed path in this tenant.” error in PowerShell.

 A simple PowerShell script to get a site collection in SharePoint Online gave this error message.
-After a while, I noticed the error is because of the “/” character at the end of the $SiteURL parameter.
+After a while, I noticed the error was because of the “/” character at the end of the $SiteURL parameter.
 It should be just the site URL without “/” at the end!
 So, the below PowerShell script works fine! (https://Crescent.sharepoint.com/sites/Marketing works, but https://Crescent.sharepoint.com/sites/Marketing/ doesn’t.)

-This error also occurs when you provide a subsite URL, document library, or list URL instead of a site collection URL for Get-SPOSite cmdlet.
-In other words, The Get-SPOSite or Set-SPOSite cmdlets can only be used to get a top-level site collection.
-It fails when you pass it with the URL of a subsite or list.
+This error also occurs when you provide a subsite URL, document library, or list URL instead of a site collection URL for the Get-SPOSite cmdlet.
+In other words, The Get-SPOSite or Set-SPOSite cmdlets can only be used to get a top-level site collection, and it fails when you pass it with the URL of a subsite or list.